 Futures trading contains substantial risk and is not for every investor.
 An investor could potentially lose all or more than the initial investment.
 Risk capital is money that can be lost without jeopardizing one's financial security or life style.
 Only risk capital should be used for trading and only those with sufficient risk capital should consider trading.
 Past performance is not necessarily indicative of future results.

-My contact details are below, but please use the contact form for general queries or comments.
-Other queries are best dealt with via e-mail, which I check several times per day.
+My contact details are below.
+I check my e-mail several times per day.
 I always answer questions personally.

 Please check below the fold.

 Q: I have heard a lot about different forms of charting, do you cover anything other than standard price charts?

 A: Certainly.
 One of the forms of charts you may have seen and is traditionally used is the point-and-figure chart, which is included.
 But many other types of charts are explained, such as the Kagi, Renko, and Three Line Break.